-In celebrating 40 years, and wanting to bring awareness to, and support of the phenomenal artists of Wallaceburg and the surrounding area, this page will be dedicated to highlighting one special artist (and possibly one student artist) each month, beginning August of 2020!
+In celebrating 40 years, and wanting to bring awareness to, and support of the phenomenal artists of Wallaceburg and the surrounding area, this page will be dedicated to highlighting various local artists.
+Check back for newly added artists.

 Artist, Writer, Illustrator